FangWangLab/SpaHE-Infil/README.md

 - lubridate (1.9.4+)
 - readr (2.1.0+)
 - Required packages specified in individual scripts
+- Requirements for input H&E image quality: no less than 900×600 pixels, with a resolution of at least 300 dpi.

 ## Notes
 Refer to comments within each script for parameter configuration and detailed usage instructions.